JardaniWorld/alx-low_level_programming/0x15-file_io/README.md

-This code executes to append text at the end of a file
+This code executes tocopy the contents of a file into another